Comcast/Bynar/README.md

 and documentation, who to contact about what, etc.

 ### Dependencies for Ubuntu 18.04:
+Ensure there is enough space on the root partition of your development system.
+Typical recommendation is that the root partition should be atleast 25GB.
 The following packages are required.
 Install using:
 ```
 sudo apt install <package_name>